replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 21, 2024

 ### Bug Fixes {#bug-fixes-v2024-03-21-0}
-* Fixes Compatibility Matrix cluster history page fails to load.
+* Fixes a bug that could cause the compatibility matrix **Cluster History** page to fail to load.

 ## v2024.03.20-0